(click on "TRAILING-EDGE" to return to the main menu)

 Robert (Bob) Appleby Ragen

-March 13, 1957
+rch 13, 1957

 Villa Chartier Restaurant in San Mateo

-When this photo was taken, Bob, 28, was employed at the Friden Calculator Company helping design and develop top secret cryptologic coding/decoding equipment, most likely for decoding signals embedded in radio foreign radio transmissions.
-Bob was cleared for access to cryptologic information on October 25, 1954 and received his Top Secret security clearance on September 9, 1958, issued by Headquarters, Sixth Army.
+When this photo was taken (closeup shown above)Bob, 28, was employed at the prestigious Friden Calculator Company helping design and develop top secret cryptologic coding/decoding circuitry, most likely for decoding signals embedded in foreign radio transmissions.
+Bob was cleared for access to cryptologic information on October 25, 1954 and received his Top Secret Security Clearance on September 9, 1958, issued by Headquarters, Sixth Army.

-(see documentation in the Archive)
+(see documentation in Bob's archive below)

 .